george-bacon/100-days-of-code/log.md

 **Today's Progress:** Finished off the first iteration of the terminal game.
 Added feature such as score, out of bounds check, check if hole and obviously check if player found the hat.

-**Thoughts** Keen to progress on with Codecademy's Front End career path.
+**Thoughts:** Keen to progress on with Codecademy's Front End career path.
 Next up is Testing

 **Link to work:** [git commit](https://github.com/george-bacon/pro_js_projects/commit/0d27bf08d04c71ff15169e1e49f7d70b59c039a0)

+---

+### Day 11: January 20, 2024

+**Today's Progress:** Began a dive into testing , focused on TDD (Test Driven Development) and used the 'assert' functionality in node.js to run my own tests against Codecademy's project.
+Learnt about MochaJS and did some basic programming to help solidify some concepts and pass tests.

+**Thoughts:** Enjoyable module, looking forward to doing more test cases.
+Opened my eyes to another segment of day to day programming in the real world.
+Looking forward to doing some of the challenges on the Codecadmey Pro course.

+**Link to work:** No repo or commits to share as worked on the interactive codecademy space.
+Links to [Mocha](https://mochajs.org/) and [Assert in Node.js](https://nodejs.org/api/assert.html)

 ---